pavithrapri/Rule-Engine-with-AST/README.md

 (Optional) Use Docker to containerize and run the application.

 ## Docker Setup
-The application is fully containerized using Docker.
+#### The application is fully containerized using Docker.
 The Docker setup includes the following services:

-Flask API: Exposes the REST endpoints.
+** Flask API ** : Exposes the REST endpoints.
-SQLite Database: Stores the rules and their ASTs.
+** SQLite Database**: Stores the rules and their ASTs.